nfasano/colosseum_ticket_tracker/README.md

 **3) eda_single_day_plotsV0.ipynb:** Notebook used to create heatmaps presented in this repository based on data collected using ticket_tracker_single_day.ipynb script.

 **4) eda_all_days_plotsV0.ipynb:** Notebook used to create heatmaps presented in this repository based on data collected using ticket_tracker_all_days.ipynb script.
-Also provides some functions for manipulating the pandas dataframes with a hierarchical column structure.
+Also provides some functions for manipulating the panda.s dataframes with a hierarchical column structure.

 <p align="center">
 <picture>